GTN-Quebec/lom2mlr/documentation.md

         </title>
     </general>

-Devient
+Becomes

     :::N3
     [] mlr2:DES0100 "Conditions favorables à l'intégration des TIC..."@fra-CA .

 #### general/language suivant ISO 639-3

-Idéalement, la langue devrait suivre ISO 639-3.
-Dans ce cas, nous pouvons employer `MLR-3:DES0500`.
+Ideally, language should follow ISO 639-3.
+This can be detected by a regular expression, and we can then translate as `MLR-3:DES0500`.

     :::xml
     <general>
         <language>fra-CA</language>
     </general>

-Devient
+Becomes

     :::N3
     [] mlr3:DES0500 "fra-CA" .